 Getting an offer on a college course, Post Leaving Cert course, or apprenticeship is an amazing feeling.
-After all the stress and nerves, you've got a place and can start this next exciting new chapter of your life.
+After all the stress and nerves, you've got a place and can start this next exciting new chapter of your life a place to live may be difficult and expensive.
+For more information on finding student accommodation visit spunout.ie/studentaccomodation.